 "It’s one of those things where, I don’t watch the show at home, but occasionally if we’re travelling or whatever, it will be on and sometimes I’ll see something... and it will be like, 'Wow, that actually holds up', and then there are definitely times where I’ll go, 'Really?
 We went with that?'" he said.

-In honour of the show’s 25th anniversary, we decided to have a look back at the seven weirdest story lines that we sort of just accepted watching the show the first time around.
+In honour of the show’s reunion, we decided to have a look back at the seven weirdest story lines that we sort of just accepted watching the show the first time around.